h293wang-new/dbaas-docs/backup-and-restore.md

 4. Click **Confirm**.

-> **Note:**
->
-> Automatic Backup Retention time = limit backup number × 1 day

-## Ad-hoc backup
+## Manual backup

-Ad-hoc backups are user-initiated backups that enable you to back up your data to a known state as needed, and then restore to that state at any time.
+Manual backups are user-initiated backups that enable you to back up your data to a known state as needed, and then restore to that state at any time.

-To apply an ad-hoc backup to your TiDB cluster, perform the following steps:
+To apply a manual backup to your TiDB cluster, perform the following steps:

 1. Navigate to the **Backup** tab of a cluster.